What is God's mercy

 Our Seed Won’t Grow

 Sadly, most don’t live these great means of receiving mercy.
-Even though God dispences His mercy to help us, most either reject it or we simply become one of those poorly growing seeds planted on rocky ground or among thorns that never grows or only grows some what…never into a mature true saving belief in Christ because we lack one or many of the requirements to obtain grace.
+Even though God dispences His mercy to help us in many, most either reject it or we simply become one of those poorly growing seeds planted on rocky ground or among thorns that never grows or only grows some what…never into a mature true saving belief in Christ because we lack one or many of the requirements to obtain grace.

 Since we live in the time of such great darkness, most have been greatly deceived as to The Way.
 Therefore, we haven’t cultivated our ground with The Truth and lack the very first quality–Humility.
 We don’t really understand how much we need God’s helping saving mercy in our lives.
 Yes, few, even among those who consider themselves very faithful, have a correct understand of what God’s mercy really is and its purpose.

 Sadly, from their misguidance, most of God’s children are being led deeper and deeper into a life of lukewarmness…never gaining rich soil–from hearing The Truth–that can produce a saving faith.
 It is an unfathomable tragedy which crushes God’s Heart.

 So we don’t die from a lack of nutrients in our soil, lets begin by learning what the vastness of God’s mercy really is and gain some nourishment, so we can desire to do all that is necessary to embrace God’s mercy when He sends it and grow wonderfully in faith, yielding fruit thirty, sixty, or a hundredfold–growing into an exact image of Christ.

-But to do this, we need grace…and hopefully God is sending it to you right now, and He has planted a seed–enlightened us to the truth–and now we can seek His helping grace (our strength) and His directions (given from His mercy), we can obtain a “mature [saving faith] in Christ” (Colossians 1:28) that can accept and keep His amazing gift of saving grace in our souls, because without True belief in Jesus, we will still reject saving mercy for sin.
+But to do this, we need grace…and hopefully God is sending it to you right now, and He has planted a seed–enlightened us to the truth–and now we can seek His helping grace (our strength) and His directions (given from His mercy), so we can grow and obtain a “mature [saving faith] in Christ” (Colossians 1:28) that can accept and keep His amazing gift of saving grace in our souls.

 When we receive some of God’s grace and finally hear God calling us to holiness–not just to be a “good” Christian but when we finally hear God calling us to become a real perfect self-sacrificing saint, that sincerely wants to leave all sin and worldly pleasures to follow Christ, we can use that grace to change our life and follow Jesus correctly to Heaven so we may “attain the goal of [your] faith, the salvation of your souls” (1 Peter 1:9).

 If we don’t want to become perfect, then what sins and worldly treasure do we want to keep?
 Ahh, those are the sins and things we love in which we will reject God’s saving mercy for.
 Oh, we must hear God calling us to leave all of our sins and everything of this world that we long for to bring us happiness.
 We can do this, with the Help of Thy Grace!
 Believe!
-To learn more please read, “How to Reject the Word and Live for Heaven.”
+To learn more please read, “How to Become Attached to God and Not The World.”